 However, this slightly larger gecko displays faint or no banding, unlike Texas-banded geckos.

 Tubercles help you distinguish between the two banded geckos.
 You’ll usually find 13 rows of enlarged skin outgrowth on reticulated-banded geckos.
-In addition, the tubercles rows irregularly cover their backs.
+In addition, the tubercles are irregularly covered on their backs.

 Similar to their banded relative, this Texian reticulated gecko is nocturnal and prefers semi-arid, rocky areas.
 It also shows the same tail-cutting and screaming defense mechanism when threatened.